What Is OSHA?

 OSHA plays an essential role in our economy, preventing workplace illnesses and injuries that would otherwise burden the healthcare system and cause thousands of workers and their families to lose wages.

-To understand OSHA's actual value, however, you must know how much safer it's made us in the workplace.
+To understand OSHA's meaning and value, however, you must know how much safer it's made us in the workplace.

 "In the last 25 years, more than 400,000 Americans were killed by work-related accidents and disease, and nearly 50 million more suffered disabling injuries.
 Not only has this resulted in incalculable pain and suffering for workers and their families, but such injuries have cost billions of dollars in lost wages and production." – Rep Steiger in 1970, speaking in support of creating OSHA